GS-Fusion/GSFusion/README.md

 ## Note

 This repository contains the code used in the paper "GSFusion: Online RGB-D Mapping Where Gaussian Splatting Meets TSDF Fusion".
 The code will be released upon acceptance of the paper.
-The final version will be merged into and maintained as part of the latest [Supereight2](https://bitbucket.org/smartroboticslab/supereight2/src/master/) repository.

 ## Evaluation